NejRemeslnici/dump-cleaner/README.md

 If DumpCleaner was run once again over the same source data and using the same config, it would produce exactly the same randomized data in the output.

+_Read on if you are interested in more details about how DumpCleaner works, otherwise you can safely skip to the [Configuration](#configuration) section._

 ### How does DumpCleaner work?

-DumpCleaner first reads the config file (see below for details).
+DumpCleaner first reads the [config file](#configuration).
 From the configuration, it finds the tables and columns that need to be sanitized by the cleaning process.
 It parses the dump data for each table, extracts the fields from each record and runs the following workflows for each to-be-cleaned field:

 - A **”data source“ workflow** that grabs the data for the given data type that will be needed for the cleaning workflow that comes next.
 This data is then cached.
 - A **”cleaning“ workflow** usually further extracts the relevant part from the somewhat generic source data based on the individual field value and then, more importantly, ”cleans“ the field value by randomizing or anonymizing it somehow.